handyCAPS/handystartpage/readme.md

 1. Install WAMP/LAMP/MAMP.
-2. Clone this repo in the localhost rootfolder or download and place it there
-3. Create an images folder in your cloned folder.
-Call it 'images'
+2. Clone this repo in the localhost rootfolder or download and place it there ~~3.
+Create an images folder in your cloned folder.
+Call it 'images'~~
 4. Start your server
 5. Go to phpMyAdmin and create a database
 6. Import the sql into that db
-7. Open scripts/db/db-config.php and set your hostname, username, dbname and password
-8. Go to localhost/yourfoldername (or the LAMP/MAMP equivalent)
+7. Go to localhost/yourfoldername (or the LAMP/MAMP equivalent)
+8. Enter your db credentials
-9. You should see an empty page with two little plusses.
+9. You should be taken to an empty page with two little plusses.
 The left plus is for adding a link, the right plus is for adding a category.
 You can also use the hotkeys: ALT + q for a new link and Alt + c for a new category.
 10. Start by adding a category.
 It needs a name and an order
 11. Now you have one or more categories, you can start adding links
 12. Don't forget to make it your homepage in your favourite browser('s) !